bfergs/Android-Ruler/README.md

-# Android-Ruler

-A percise Ruler for your Android phone!

-Features:
+**Android Ruler** is an Android app that provides an accurate ruler on your phone so you can measure anything anywhere!

+**Features:**
-mm and cm conversion
+* Inches to mm and cm conversion.

 ![alt tag](http://imgur.com/0qRIyJY.png)
 ![alt tag](http://imgur.com/YE0ZCDG.png)